nicolasdanelon/UnofficialDocs/source/extensibility/snippets.rst

     See :ref:`scopes-and-scope-selectors` for more information.

 ``description``
-    Used when showing the snippet in the Snippets menu.
-If not present, Sublime Text defaults to the name of the snippet.
+    Used for displaying the snippet in the Snippets menu.
+If this is not present, Sublime Text defaults to the name of the snippet.

 With this information, you can start writing your own snippets as described in